The Games We Never Talk About: Vektor Storm

 I have always been a Tempest fan and for ages, I felt that the Amiga never had a decent version of the Dave Thurer coin-op classic, Well that was until I saw this game at The Gathering 1994’s big screen for a wee bit, I am still trying to remember why it was shown on the big screen but I guess it was a Jeff Minter/Dave Thurer Tribute thing or even a Tempest one.

-Long story short, as soon as I saw it on the big screen I went around and asked if anyone of my swapper friends had the game but no one did as all they spoke of was the then just-released Apocalypse game and that Vektor Storm was an old game.
+Long story short, as soon as I saw it on the big screen, I went around and asked if any of my swapper friends had the game, but no one did, as all they spoke of was the then just-released Apocalypse game and that Vektor Storm was an old game.

 My search continued at the party premises as I was determined to find the game, boxed or just a pirated version, I eventually met a huge arcade fan (who stood playing Mortal Kombat in the arcade section at TG94) and I told him that I normally play this game with a one-button setup on the Amiga and he then looked at me like if I were insane and replied – WHAT, the Amiga has Mortal Kombat?

-He told me that he had brought his Amiga and C64 with him to the party but he was not all that much into the Amiga games, except for some Arcade conversions but was totally into scene demos and had entries in the Amiga and C64 compos that year.
+He told me he had brought his Amiga and C64 with him to the party, but he wasn’t really into Amiga games much, except for some arcade conversions.
+What he was really passionate about were scene demos, and he had entries in both the Amiga and C64 compos that year.

-He then moved tables over to where I sat so we could discuss demos and of course a few games, and yes show him Mortal Kombat for the Amiga.
+Later, he moved over to where I was sitting so we could chat about demos and, of course, a few games.
+Naturally, I showed him Mortal Kombat on the Amiga.

-He then fired up the game and from then on he was my best friend forever, well, he didn’t sell me the game sadly but he let me copy it, and honestly, the only things I remember from TG’94 is the horrible sleeping facilities, the smell of pizza, beer, smelly kids and Apocalypse and yup, Vektor Storm, we must have played it for like 60 hours at the party haha.
+He booted up the game, and from that moment on, he became my best friend at the party.
+He didn’t sell me the game, sadly, but he let me copy it.
+Honestly, the only things I really remember from TG’94 are the terrible sleeping arrangements, the smell of pizza, beer, smelly kids, Apocalypse, and of course, Vektor Storm.
+We must have played it for something like 60 hours straight.

-We met up many times after TG’94, his name was Tommy (Dexterian), who sadly passed away in 1998 in a car accident and no he never did sell me his copy of Vektor Storm...
+We met up several times after TG’94.
+His name was Tommy (Dexterian), who sadly passed away in a car accident in 1998.
+And no, he never did sell me his copy of Vektor Storm…

 “I Want It And I Want It Now!”